robert-laws/2021-learning-path/javascript/arrays.md

 Arrays at their most basic level are collections (or lists) of data.
 Since programs are constantly working with data, arrays are used extensively in JavaScript.
 A typical program will add data to list, like products in a shopping cart, which can be stored in an array.
 The shopping cart array can have items added, removed, and rearranged.
 To accomplish tasks like this, arrays come with many built-in methods that provide a lot of flexibility when working with them.
 This article will examine how to create arrays, access data with them, and work with arrays.

+There is extensive support for arrays including a [detailed MDN article on arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

 #### Creating an Array

 Arrays can be created using the array literal syntax or using the Array constructor.